Demi0420/my-first-project/README.md

-# my-first-project
+# About my first project on GitHub.

-This is my first project on GitHub.
+This is just a preprocessing code for dealing with facial expression data.